Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

  */
 uint256 immutable private _startTimeReward;
 ```
 To start receiving the time bonus (reward of which is capped at 3x a person will need to wait this many blocks).
-This is set to ~24 hours on mainnet and prvenets users from locking-in Datamine (DAM) tokens for a short duration.
+This is set to ~24 hours on mainnet and prevents users from locking-in Datamine (DAM) tokens for a short duration.
 Once again, our goal here is incentivized security where we want you to lock-in your tokens for months at a time.

 ```Solidity
 /**